 Polymyalgia rheumatica causes pain, stiffness and tenderness in large muscles, typically around the shoulders, upper arms and hips.
 The cause is not known.
 Treatment with steroid tablets usually works well to ease symptoms.
 You need to take a low dose of steroid each day to keep symptoms away.

-Some people with PMR develop a related condition called giant cell arteritis (GCA) which can be more serious.
-You should know the symptoms of GCA so you know what to look out for (detailed below).
+Some people with polymyalgia rheumatica develop a related condition called giant cell arteritis which can be more serious.
+You should know the symptoms of giant cell arteritis so you know what to look out for (detailed below).

-See a doctor immediately if you develop symptoms of GCA.
+See a doctor immediately if you develop symptoms of giant cell arteritis.

-What is polymyalgia rheumatica (PMR) and whom does it affect?
+What is polymyalgia rheumatica and whom does it affect?